TimFenwick15/Pi0-Media-Controller/README.md

 Unzip this.

-Run `$ dmesg -w`
+Run `dmesg -w`

-Insert an SD card into reader
+Insert an SD card into reader.

 Check the SD card device name.
-For me, `/dev/sdb`
+For me, `/dev/sdb`.

-dd is dangerous because if you point it at the wrong drive, it will happily overwrite it with whatever you send it.
+**dd is dangerous because if you point it at the wrong drive, it will happily overwrite it with whatever you send it.
 Using of=/dev/sda instead of of=/dev/sdb would brick your machine.
-Make sure you are happy with what the command will do before running.
+Make sure you are happy with what the command will do before running.**

-Clear the SD card: `$ sudo dd if=/dev/zero of=/dev/sdb bs=1M status=progress`
+Clear the SD card: `sudo dd if=/dev/zero of=/dev/sdb bs=1M status=progress`.

-Write the OS image: `$ sudo dd if=[name of OS .img file] of=/dev/sdb bs=1M status=progress`
+Write the OS image: `sudo dd if=[name of OS .img file] of=/dev/sdb bs=1M status=progress`.

 I had to boot the Pi once before I could see the SD card contents on my computer, not sure why.
 We ideall want to do the following before booting the Pi.

 RFKILL may block your Wifi on first boot.
-I tried editing /media/[username]/boot/cmdline.txt.
+I tried editing `/media/[username]/boot/cmdline.txt`.
 Add to the end fo the line: `systemd.restore_state=0 rfkill.default_state=1`

-`$ rfkill list all` showed Wifi unblocked.
+`rfkill list all` showed Wifi unblocked.

-Edit /media/[username]/boot/config.txt.
-Add to the end of the file: `enable_uart=1`
+Edit `/media/[username]/boot/config.txt`.
+Add to the end of the file: `enable_uart=1`.

-Run: `$ touch /media/[username]/boot/ssh`
+Run: `touch /media/[username]/boot/ssh`

-Run before removing card: `$ sync`
+Run before removing card: `sync`

 ### Serial console
 Initially connected to the Pi over serial.
 I have an FTDI breakout connected to computer with pins: